jfx2006/thunderbird-ci-docs/release-docs/documentation/drivers/mergedayautomation.md

 date: 2020-12-11 20:05:37 UTC
 type: text

+# Deprecated

+With monthly releases coming, see [Merge Duty](merge_duty) for current tasks.
+This file is kept for historical purposes.

 # Overview

 Merge day happens at 4-week intervals (most of the time), and follows the